sceprum/code2name/README.md

 - use some another tool to unparse existing AST and reproduce the source code of the method

 In the first case we basically need to find a declaration of a method and define the limits of it's body.
-It may seem as pretty straightforward task, but there are still some corner-cases like some markup in comments, strings, etc.
+It may seem as pretty straightforward task, but there are still some corner-cases like presence of commented-out code, symbols in strings and so on.
-So it is still looks like reasonable solution for the demo purposes, but it is better to replace the parsing functionality with some specialized solution like [astminer](https://github.com/JetBrains-Research/astminer) or [javaparser](https://github.com/javaparser/javaparser).
+So it is still looks like reasonable solution for the demo purposes, but it is better to replace the parsing functionality with some specialized software like [astminer](https://github.com/JetBrains-Research/astminer) or [javaparser](https://github.com/javaparser/javaparser).

-## Instructions
+## Training a model

 ### Download submodules
 ```